 04 of 09

-Add Fragrance and/or Color
+Add Fragrance And/Or Color

 Once the gel has reached about 200-210 degrees, keep stirring until it is completely melted.
 Once it's all melted, add your color.
-I like to use liquid candle dyes because they stay clear in the gel.
+We like to use liquid candle dyes because they stay clear in the gel.
 But you only need a little teeny tiny bit!
-To this gel (which was a pale yellow to begin with), I added one tiny drop of orange candle dye.
+To this gel (which was a pale yellow to begin with), we added one tiny drop of orange candle dye.
 If in doubt, dip the tip of a toothpick into the dye, and stir it into the gel that way...tiny bit by bit.

 05 of 09